DeepakSingh9999/Chef-Claude/README.md

 ---

 ## 🚀 How It Works
-1. The app randomly selects a set of ingredients.
+1. Provide a set of random ingredients.
 2. These ingredients are sent to the **Chef Claude API**.
 3. Chef Claude responds with a creative recipe suggestion that uses those ingredients.
 4. The recipe (title, steps, and description) is displayed in the React frontend.